arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/ExplainingQueries.md

 return the execution plan and some information about what optimizations could be applied to the query.
 The query will not be executed.

-Explaining a query can be achieved by calling the [HTTP REST API](../../HTTP/AqlQuery/index.html).
+Explaining a query can be achieved by calling the [HTTP RESTful API](../../HTTP/AqlQuery/index.html).
 A query can also be explained from the ArangoShell using `ArangoStatement`'s `explain` method.

 By default, the query optimizer will return what it considers to be the *optimal plan*.
 The